sinzii/drafts/dedot_announcement.md

 ## We need your feedback and supports
 We can't build this alone without the community feedback and supports.
 We are deeply appreciated if you could give `dedot` a try and let us know how you like or not like it.

-Aside from the initial funding from W3F Grants Program, we've been self-funded `dedot` to working on some of the very important integrations like the new JSON-RPC specs or Typed Contracts APIs.
+Aside from the initial funding from the W3F Grants Program, we've been self-funding `dedot` to work on some crucial integrations, such as the new JSON-RPC specs or Typed Contracts APIs, ...
 We're now seeking for community feedback and asking for funding from the treasury to continue the development of `dedot` to bring the dapps development DX of Polkadot ecosystem to the next level.
 We hope to have your all supports.
-Thank you!
+Thank you very much!

 Please let us know if you have any feedback by respond to this thread or post a discussion, raise an issue in the [dedot](https://github.com/dedotdev/dedot) repository